cowlevel/Diablo2Inventory/README.md

 2. Extract into your Diablo II folder.
 3. Right click the 'Diablo II' then select 'Create Shortcut'
 4. Right click the 'Diablo II - Shortcut' then select 'Properties'
-5. In the 'Target:' add -w -direct then click the button 'Apply' then 'OK'
+5. In the 'Target:' add -w -direct -txt then click the button 'Apply' then 'OK'
    - ![NO PLUGY](https://i.imgur.com/3wDyoRN.jpg)
    - ![IN YouTube](https://www.youtube.com/watch?v=1wpxzBoW3x0)
 6. Double click the 'Diablo II - Shortcut' and enjoy.